maniclabsX/pepetual/docs/OVERVIEW.md

 ## Key Components

 - **PEPETUAL Token (`ERC20`)** — Handles tax routing, limit logic, and exposes owner hooks for depositing PEPE into the pond and rewards buffers.
-- **PondManager** — Receives PEPE from the token, schedules spillovers, snapshots Frogholders, and calls Chainlink VRF to select the catch recipient.
+- **PondManager (Ethereum)** — Receives PEPE from the token, commits Merkle roots of eligible Frogholders, and finalizes spillovers once randomness is mirrored back on-chain.
+- **Arbitrum Pond Helper (L2)** — Mirrors each Merkle root to Arbitrum One, requests Chainlink VRF, and emits a winning seed that is relayed to mainnet.
 - **CommunityRaiseVault** — Recorded the original fair-launch raise.
 Contributors claimed PEPETUAL after LP seeding.
 The vault now primarily houses claim history and emergency controls.
 - **Public Dashboard** — A read-only interface for Frogholders and contributors.
 It surfaces pond progress, spillover history, token stats, and claim tooling for the raise vault.
 - **Owner Dashboard (Private)** — Separate operational tooling for limit exemptions, manual deposits, and emergency controls.
 Not included in the public repo.